-- Research and review all appropriate documents and plans associated with rest areas, truck parking, chain stations, and other road service facilities that have been previously prepared. - Design road service areas to consider and preserve major site resources and features such as topography, views and vistas, unique vegetation, geological features, wetlands, and other qualities native to the site and its surroundings (A, C). - Utilize local materials, plantings, and landscape features to blend seamlessly with the surrounding landscape (A). - Scale light levels and the height of light poles appropriately to create a pedestrian environment and to avoid light pollution. - Locate truck parking in a manner so as not to disrupt views and other features. - Site road service areas in relation to activities located adjacent to the highway (B). - Coordinate with appropriate agencies to provide informational signage for shared-use activities. - Incorporate park-and-ride lots, activity access, and transit stops to encourage public transportation - particularly in areas of heavy tourist traffic.
+- Incorporate park-and-ride lots, activity accesses, and transit stops to encourage public transportation, particularly in areas of heavy tourist traffic. - Research and review all appropriate documents and plans associated with park and ride lots, activity access, runaway truck ramps, and chain stations that have been previously prepared. - Design road service areas to consider and preserve major site resources and features such as topography, views and vistas, unique vegetation, geological features, wetlands, and other qualities native to the site and its surroundings (A, B). - Utilize local materials, plantings, and landscape features to blend seamlessly with the surrounding landscape (A). - Scale light levels and the height of light poles appropriately to create a pedestrian environment and to avoid light pollution. - Locate truck parking in a manner so as not to disrupt views and other features. - Site road service areas in relation to activities located adjacent to the highway (C). - Coordinate with appropriate agencies to provide informational signage for shared-use activities.